ldn-softdev/Rpnn/README.md

 \- the framework provides a way to detect if during the convergence it ends up in the local minimum valley so that it could re-initialize all its weights and bounce itself out of the local minimum trap.
 That mechanism is facilitated with the tracking the error trail of each epoch's global error.
-The size of such trail typically is proportional to the total number of weights in the given topology with the default factor of `-m 4` (i.e. times 4).
-Though it does not always work optimally and sometimes requires adjustments (to a shorter facter, e.g. 2 or 3 - to speedup convergence) or a longer one (to ensure a reliable LM detection).
+The size of such trail typically is proportional to the total number of weights in the given topology with the default factor of `-m 4` (i.e. times `4`).
+Though it does not always work optimally and sometimes requires adjustments (to a shorter factor, e.g. `2` or `3` - to speedup convergence) or a longer one (to ensure a reliable LM detection).
 > The mechanism poses a dilemma though: LM trap detection drastically improves chances for a successful converge, but the trail size slows down the convergence itself (the bigger trail size, the slower training runs) - finding a right balance is the subject of some research for a given task.